MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/teams-workflow-in-advanced-ediscovery.md

 After you add collections of Teams content to a review set, the next step is to review the content for its relevance to your investigation and cull it if necessary.
 An important prerequisite to reviewing Teams content is understanding how Advanced eDiscovery processes Teams chat conversations and attachments when adding them to a review set.
 This processing of Teams content results in the following three things:

 - **[Grouping](#grouping)**.
-How posts and replies in chat conversations are grouped together and presented in the review set.
-This also includes how child items in chat conversations are extracted and group within the conversation.
+How messages, posts, and replies in chat conversations are grouped together and presented in the review set.
+This also includes attachments in chat conversations are extracted and group within the conversation.

 - **[Conversation threading](#conversation-threading)**.
 How Advanced eDiscovery determines what additional content from a chat conversation to add to a review set to provide context around items that matched the collection criteria.